Chainverse-Data/web3-knowledge-graph/pipelines/ingestion/farcaster/README.md

 # Bucket

-This ingestor reads and writes from the following bucket: `gitcoin`
+This ingestor reads and writes from the following bucket: `farcaster`

 # Metadata